All Episodes

 Money is a time technology.

-Now we know this in many other ways.
+Now, we know this in many other ways.

-Money has this issue with it of interest, okay.
+Money has this issue with it of interest, okay?

 But it also has the attachment of debt, both of which are intimately connected with time.

-Oh, I've got my money at work in such and so, right?
+So, you know, you would see this in the 50s and 60s, you know, oh, I've got my money at work in such and so, right?

-Well, it sort of works, right?
+Well, and it sort of works, right?

-Because the idea is that if you have a resource of money, and you put it to use, in essence, you're loaning it out to somebody that then uses that money to satisfy their resource needs,
+Because the idea is that if you have a resource of money and you put it to use, in essence, you're loaning it out to somebody that then uses that money to satisfy their resource needs,

 So basically, when you put money to work and you're loaning it out to somebody else, they know that their wants and needs are way the fuck out in the future.

-But they're they're thinking, okay, if I can move my wants and needs closer to me now, I'm willing to pay more for them.
+But they're thinking, okay, if I can move my wants and needs closer to me now, I'm willing to pay more for them.

 I will use more money to shorten the time involved.